What is a Stenographer?

 What Do Courtroom Stenographers Do?

 In addition to capturing a verbatim record, the Stenographer is also present as a court representative.
-Stenographers are notary publics who swear in the witness prior to giving testimony and remain engaged throughout the proceeding to capture the spoken word and attest to the accuracy of the transcription.
+Stenographers are notary publics who swear in the witness prior to giving testimony and remain engaged throughout the proceeding to capture the spoken word and attest to the accuracy of the legal transcription.
 Stenographers must be familiar with legal processes and procedures and complete extensive training in shorthand theory.

 In terms of daily practice, what does a Stenographer do?
 A typical day may include: